Nike drops partnership with Lance Armstrong-founded charity

 Livestrong said its 2013 budget is $38.4 million, a 10.9 percent reduction from 2012, but that revenue projections were ahead by 2.5 percent.

-"The chief thing that is motivating Nike is they're looking to move on and put their years with Lance Armstrong behind them."

-(Reporting by Phil Wahba, Ellen Wulfhorst and Scott Malone; Writing by Ellen Wulfhorst; Editing by Leslie Adler, Marguerita Choy and Dan Grebler)
+(Reporting by Phil Wahba, Ellen Wulfhorst and Scott Malone; additional reporting by Sakthi Prasad; Writing by Ellen Wulfhorst; Editing by Leslie Adler, Marguerita Choy and Dan Grebler)